Cities: A Gamemaster's Guide to Encounters and Other Rules For Fantasy Games: 1st & 2nd (Midkemia) editions

 The third section, "City Catch-up Tables", is a series of tables to randomly determine how a character spends his or her time when not involved in an adventure, including employment status and earnings, savings and weekly costs.
 There are also tables to indicate whether an unusual event has happened to the character such as illness, being accused of a crime, or offending someone.

 The appendices provide a variety of tables and charts that cover a number of subjects, including information a selection of inns and taverns, stables, and occupational backgrounds.

 3rd (Chaosium) edition

 The third edition was written by Stephen Abrams and Jon Everson, and follows a structure similar to the first two editions.
 The first section is still "Encounters", although the number and type of encounters has been expanded.

 The second section, "Populating Villages, Towns and Cities", is a set of charts and guidelines for randomly developing an urban area with shops and residences.

 The third section, "Character Catch-up", serves the same purpose as the first two editions.

 4th (Avalon Hill) edition

-The fourth edition was published by Avalon Hill in 1988 for the RuneQuest role-playing game.
+The fourth edition was published by Avalon Hill as RuneQuest Cities in 1988 for the RuneQuest role-playing game.